James Risen: Wen Ho Lee and civil lawsuit

 In an article that Risen co-wrote with Jeff Gerth for The New York Times that appeared on March 6, 1999, they allege that "a Los Alamos computer scientist who is Chinese-American" had stolen nuclear secrets for China.

 The suspect, later identified as Wen Ho Lee, pleaded guilty to a single charge of improper handling of national defense information, the 58 other counts against him were dropped, and he was released from jail on September 13, 2000.
 No espionage charges were ever proven.
 The judge apologized to Lee for believing the government and putting him in pretrial solitary confinement for months.

 On September 26, 2000, The New York Times apologized for significant errors in reporting of the case.
 Lee and Helen Zia would later write a book, My Country Versus Me, in which he described Risen and Gerth's work as a "hatchet job on me, and a sloppy one at that", and he points out numerous factual errors in Risen and Gerth's reporting.
 The New York Times was one of five newspapers, including the Los Angeles Times, which jointly agreed to pay damages to settle a lawsuit concerning their coverage of the case and invasion of privacy.

-Hunter Biden Laptop controversy

-Risen and his editor at The Intercept, Betsy Reed, have been criticized by Glenn Greenwald for erroneously referring to the Hunter Biden laptop story as a "falsehood," in a story for The Intercept, on October 21st, 2020.
-Wrote Risen:

-Their latest falsehood once again involves Biden, Ukraine, and a laptop mysteriously discovered in a computer repair shop and passed to the New York Post, thanks to Trump crony Rudy Giuliani.
-The New York Post story was so rancid that at least one reporter refused to put his byline on it.
-The U.S. intelligence community had previously warned the White House that Giuliani has been the target of a Russian intelligence operation to disseminate disinformation about Biden, and the FBI has been investigating whether the strange story about the Biden laptop is part of a Russian disinformation campaign.
-This week, a group of former intelligence officials issued a letter saying that the Giuliani laptop story has the classic trademarks of Russian disinformation.